cylentro/LaunchBox/frontend/docs/about/about-me.md

 ---
 ## Welcome to my corner of the internet!

 I'm Christian, a Senior Product Manager with 7+ years of dedicated PM experience, built on a solid foundation of 10 years in the logistics industry.
 My ongoing mission?
 To make logistics less, well, "logistical" and more logical (and user-friendly!).
 My latest obsession?
 Figuring out how [Generative AI](/gailerry/prompt-frameworks) can sprinkle some magic on everything.
+In fact, I've just launched a comprehensive new course, [Prompting 101: The Playbook for Everyone](/gaillery/prompting-101/introduction), to help others master the art of communicating with AI!

 My origin story isn't your typical PM tale.
 I started as a Full-Stack Developer at **[Moonlay Technologies](https://moonlay.com/)** – think of it as a tech bootcamp where I got to wear all the hats: coder, analyst, bug-hunter, client-charmer, and project-wrangler.
 It was a wild ride building cool stuff for diverse clients.
 This multi-faceted start taught me to speak fluent "dev" and "business" – a handy skill in the product world!